namanratra/Credit-Ratings-Importance-of-Macro-Level-Fundamental-Data/README.md

 III.
 Data modelling files consist of a Python script file (.py) used for panel data modelling and the exported csv files that contain results of univariate and multivariate analysis.

-IV.
-Presentation slides file: the slides used in our group presentation

 Note: when running the .py files in the folder, the directory needs to be changed first in order for the code to run normally; all the needed data files for the code are in the folder.